FormidableLabs/gulp-html-extract/README.md

 Strip to indented level of first non-whitespace character.
 Removes whitespace- only starting and ending lines around real text.
 Default: `false`

+#### opts.pad

+Pad text with newlines to start line in source file.
+Useful if line numbering of original source file is important (for eslint, stack traces, etc.).
+Default: `false`